Mukul Deora: Music career

 Deora released his debut album Stray with SONY BMG in 2006.
 Stray was written, composed and produced by Mukul.
 Howie B, who has previously produced U2 and Björk came on as Executive Producer.
 Stray reached number 12 in the Indian charts, and was a critical success, with the UK's Guardian newspaper calling it "an uneasy, surreal new vision of India."

 Pennyblackmusic said "It's a hallucinatory experience; burgeoning with tension and personal angst, existential bafflement and the estrangement that can only truly occur when utterly surrounded by a metropolis of millions.
 Think of 'Naked Lunch' set in Bombay, remixed by William Gibson and starring a subcontinental Serge Gainsbourg with a penchant for better living through chemistry ... that's about as close as you're going to get.
 It's fascinating."

 Whisperin and hollerin's Huw Jones says – "Constantly expanding on themes and getting ever complex, Mukul's kaleidoscope of audio delights showcase his heritage, Djing background and innovative thinking.
 Whilst never outright dark, there's a potentially deviant side to his music that slowly hangs in the balance and becomes claustrophobic, but at no point does it become too oppressive, not just yet anyway, it's a fine balance, but one that Mukul can strike with ease."

 In 2011 and 2012, Deora had a month-long radio show on Bob Dylan.

 Entrepreneurship

 Deora was the founder and CEO of Sonopress India, a division of Bertelsmann.

 In 1999, Deora founded Mipak Polymers, a packaging solutions company that was acquired by Hitech Corporation in 2006.
 Mipak had over 300 employees and 4 factories across India.

 Deora founded Watchtower Pictures in 2008, which developed and produced Bheja Fry 2 and distributed 40 films including Krrish 3, English Vinglish, and Cocktail (2012 film).

 In 2016, Deora founded Lava Media to shape culture through technology and produced the Oscar and BAFTA-nominated global hit film The White Tiger, starring Priyanka Chopra and Rajkummar Rao.
 Lava acquired the rights to the bestselling book series Gajapati Kulapati in 2023.
 Gajapati Kulapati won the Best of Indian Children's Writing (BICW) Award in 2018.

+Gaming and Transmedia

+Deora joined Tara Gaming as a board director and transmedia producer in 2026.